Test of the GENIE neutrino event generator against reduced cross sections extracted from ${}^{16}$O $(e,e'p)$ data: Formalism of quasielastic scattering and neutrino event generator as a tool in reduced cross section study

 where $\bar{P}=(\var_f + \bar{\var}, 2\p_x - \q)$ and $ \bar{\var}=\sqrt{m^2 + (\p_x -\q)^2}$.
 The weak vector form factors $F_V$ and $F_M$ are related to corresponding electromagnetic ones for proton $F^{(el)}_{i,p}$ and neutron $F^{(el)}_{i,n}$ by the hypothesis of conserved vector current

-The experimental momentum distribution is also obtained using Eq.(\ref{Sred}) with off-shell electron-nucleon cross section $\sigma_{cc1}$ developed by de Forest~\cite{deForest} that normally used for $\sigma_{eN}$.
-For the axial $F_A$ and pseudoscalar $F_P$ form factors we use the dipole approximation.
+The experimental momentum distribution is also obtained using Eq.(\ref{Sred}) with the off-shell electron-nucleon cross section $\sigma_{cc1}$ developed by de Forest~\cite{deForest} that are normally used for $\sigma_{eN}$.
+For the axial $F_A$ and pseudoscalar $F_P$ form factors, we use the dipole approximation.

-The reduced cross section can be regarded as the nucleon momentum distribution modified by FSI, i.e. as the distorted spectral function.
-Final-state interactions make the reduced cross sections $\sigma_{red}({\p}_m, {\p}_x)$ depend upon ejectile momentum ${\p}_x$, the angle between the initial and final nucleon momentum and upon incident lepton energy.
+The reduced cross section $\sigma_{red}$ effectively represents the distorted spectral function where final-state interactions (FSI) introduce dependencies on the ejectile momentum, the angle between the initial and final nucleon momentum and the incident lepton energy.
 In the nonrelativistic PWIA limit, $\sigma_{red}$ reduces to the bound-nucleon momentum distribution.
-These cross sections for (anti)neutrino scattering off nuclei are similar to the electron scattering apart from small differences at low beam energy due to effects of Coulomb distortion of the incoming electron wave function as shown in Refs.~\cite{BAV1, BAV2, BAV3}.
+These cross sections for (anti)neutrino scattering off nuclei are similar to those for electron scattering apart from small differences at low beam energy due to effects of Coulomb distortion of the incoming electron wave function as shown in Refs.~\cite{BAV1, BAV2, BAV3}.
+With the reduced cross section the factorization approximation to the semiexclusive cross section Eq.~\ref{cs5:el} and Eq.~\ref{cs5:cc} can be written as~\cite{BAV5}